AI security threats: Why it is about data, not models

 Researchers demonstrated this with Slack AI - tricking it into leaking data from private channels through carefully crafted prompts.
 Recent research on hybrid AI threats shows attackers combining prompt injection with traditional exploits like XSS and CSRF, creating attack chains that bypass multiple security layers.

-The defense is not perfect.
-Microsoft uses hardened system prompts, input isolation techniques, and deterministic blocking for known exfiltration patterns.
+Microsoft uses hardened system prompts, Spotlighting techniques that reduced attack success rates from over 50% to below 2%, and deterministic blocking for known exfiltration patterns.
 But there is no complete solution yet.
 Every prompt injection defense can be bypassed with enough creativity.

 The supply chain you did not know you had